-You all know this cat sound: Your cat posts up at the window, spies some birds frolicking outside and decides the best way to terrorize them is by broadcasting a sound that mixes mimicking the avian enemy — the chirp part — with a repetitious clicking noise.
+This is one of those cat sounds that all cat parents know.
+Your cat posts up at the window, spies some birds frolicking outside and decides the best way to terrorize them is by broadcasting a sound that mixes mimicking the avian enemy — the chirp part — with a repetitious clicking noise.
 Apparently, no battle cat in history has yet to realize that the birds always seem completely unfazed by this form of attack.

-I like to think of the trill — a shorter and shriller version of the standard meow — as a cat sound who enthusiastically says, “Yes!”
-I’ve deduced this from my own feline, Mimosa, who lets out a series of trills every time I approach the spot on the kitchen counter where her bag of treats and toys are kept.
+I like to think of cat trilling — a shorter and shriller version of the standard meow — as one of the cat sounds that enthusiastically says, “Yes!”
+I’ve deduced this from my own feline, Mimosa, who lets out a series of trills every time I approach the spot on the kitchen counter where I keep her treats and toys.
 Unfortunately for Mims, the bag is next to the spice drawer, so her treat dreams are raised and then cruelly dashed every time I cook.

 According to internet lore, there exist a few rare cases of cats appearing to make a noise like a dog’s bark.
 Science claims the noise is possibly due to the similarities between feline and canine larynxes, tracheas and other such biological things.
-But the real reason cats make the noise has more to do with the ego: If your cat is barking, he’s obviously casting shade on the primitive language of a dog.
+But the real reason these cat sounds occur has more to do with the ego: If your cat is barking, he’s obviously casting shade on the primitive language of a dog.

 Ignore all that inter-species posturing above: When kittens bleat like baby goats it’s quite wonderful.